Smoked Beef Tenderloin

 Smoking times and temperatures

-Refer to this guide to smoke whole beef tenderloin to your desired doneness.
-Keep in mind that these times factor in a quick 5-minute sear at the end:
+Use this guide to smoke a whole beef tenderloin to your desired doneness.
+The cooking times below include a quick 5-minute reverse sear at the end, but always cook to temperature rather than time.

 - Rare (120°F to 125°F): 1 to 1.5 hours (pull from the smoker at 110°F to 115°F).